SpencerCornelia/CatchPhrase.ly/README.md

 Day 3 / Weekend

-We will be building the last interation of the CatchPrase.ly App!
+We will be building the last iteration of the CatchPrase.ly App!

 Before you start, make sure you've completed Parts 1 & 2.
 You must have routes for Reading, Creating, and Deleting your data.